hallpaz/3dsystems20/docs/project.md.md

 ### Conclusion and next steps

-As the works in this area are still very recent, we
+As the works in this area are still very recent, we are subject to unexpected bugs as the one found in Pytorch3D.
+Although ... we managed to
 -   ✓Parameterize rotations (quaternions?)
 -   ✓Render new objects in panoramic environment